Increase responsibility in yourself or your team

 • Learn a few basic skills to be prepared: The more you know, the more likely you’ll feel confident enough to stand up and take action.
 Try making yourself well-rounded with a variety of skills and knowledge to prepare yourself for different situations that may occur where you could step up.
 A few good starting skills would be CPR and first aid, how to change a tire, public speaking, and how to put out a fire.

-• Become more confident with taking action: Sometimes it’s difficult to intervene in a situation because you’re nervous about jumping in and are more comfortable sitting back.
+• Become more confident with taking action: Sometimes it’s difficult to intervene in an ambiguous situation because you’re nervous about jumping in and are more comfortable sitting back.
 However, like most things, the more you practice taking action, the more confident you’ll be in the moment where it matters.
 Learn to develop a bias for action and try to push yourself out of your comfort zone once in a while to flex your action-taking muscle.

 Avoid the “it’s not my job” trap